-More than two decades after Maritain, some of Dussel’s professors at the University of Madrid went through a similar process.
-A pendulum movement between the fascist hegemony with its imposition of an apodictic language, consequently opposed to the relativism inherent to the humanist tradition, and the increasing rise of voices demanding liberty, could be felt at the Spanish universities by the time of Dussel’s studies (1957-1959).
+More than two decades after Maritain, some of Dussel’s professors at the University of Madrid underwent a similar process.
+A pendulum movement between the fascist hegemony, with its imposition of an apodictic language, and the humanist tradition, with its inherent humanist tradition, along with an increasing rise of voices demanding liberty, could be felt at the Spanish universities by the time Dussel was studying in Spain (1957–1959).

-In an interview from 2004, Joaquín Ruíz-Giménez, who was Minister of Education between 1951-1956 (Dussel had likely met him since he was the president of the Instituto de Cultura Hispánica, the mother institution of the Colegio Guadalupe), told that while by the 1950s a more relaxed political atmosphere could be felt in many areas of the administration, since by that time Franco started giving some freedom to his ministers, the universities remained tightly controlled:
+In an interview from 2004, Joaquín Ruíz-Giménez, who was Spain’s Minister of Education from 1951 to 1956 (as president of the Instituto de Cultura Hispánica, the mother institution of the Colegio Guadalupe, Dussel had likely met Ruíz-Giménez ), related that while a more relaxed political atmosphere could be felt in many areas of the administration by the 1950s, since by that time Franco had started granting some freedom to his ministers, the universities still remained tightly controlled:

 The university was the most emblematic.
 I think that the secondary schools defended themselves better than the universities.
-It seemed to the Franco government that the danger was in the University, because the leaders were there.
-The university was viewed with much more suspicion and for that reason it was much more difficult to achieve the opening of horizons. […] In any case, it is necessary to be placed in those years.
+It seemed to the Franco government that the danger was in the university, because the leaders were there.
+The university was viewed with much more suspicion, and for that reason it was much more difficult to achieve the opening of horizons. […] In any case, it is necessary to be placed in those years.
 From 1954 progress was made, although not as fast as it should have been.
 Those of us who were at that stage cannot be considered forgiven or exempt from not having defended liberty more deeply.

-A year and a half before his arrival, in February 1956, there was a big university protest in Madrid (although the students of the Guadalupe College did not take
+In February 1956, a year and a half before Dussel’s arrival in Spain, there was a large university protest in Madrid in which the students of the Guadalupe College did not take